Updated: May 28

 In beautiful orange and red hues, the sun was just dipping on the horizon.
 Silhouetted to the right of an ancient marula tree, facing the sunset, sat a deeply contemplative trail participant.
 I guessed that he might be thinking about his life’s journey, where he was and what he wanted.
 Later that evening he spoke to me about how, although already very successful, this trip unexpectedly had him taking stock.

 Having left the distractions of civilisation behind, the combination of the sights, sounds, smells and wilderness exposure, triggers a set of emotions that catalyze a sense of groundedness, curiosity and reconnection with self.
-When I see our clients looking with complete awe at a closely feeding elephant, contemplatively filling the collapsible bucket for our drinking water from a hole dug in a seemingly dry river bed or simply staring deeply to the horizon, I know that the spirit of wilderness is starting to touch their hearts.
+When I see our clients looking with complete awe at a closely feeding elephant, contemplatively filling the collapsible bucket for drinking water from a hole dug in a seemingly dry river bed or simply staring deeply to the horizon, I know that the spirit of the place [genius loci], the "Spirit of Wilderness" is starting to touch their hearts.

 Our trail suddenly came to a sharp stop.
 One of the trailists pointed to the ground.
 Before us moved a giant velvet mite.
 Its stunning red “velvet fur” stood out in stark contrast to the soil it was moving over.
 Unlike many mites that are vegetarian, these nymphs predate on termites.
 They typically appear after it has rained, and as quickly as they appear, they again disappear in a day into the sand [once they have mated].
 When we participate in a vehicle safari we miss so much – When on foot we see how our clients “move” from the observation platform of a vehicle to actively encountering and immersing themselves in the African bush with all their senses.

 The late Dr. Ian Player, one of our South African conservation doyennes, wisely and insightfully observed “I knew that in wilderness, only accessible to parties on foot, we had resources that were vital to the well-being of the people of the world.
 These are like the fountain that we return to for spiritual nourishment”.